park-holidays-uk/legal/terms-and-conditions.md

 If after contacting the park you are unhappy with the outcome, you can give us a call 9am to 5pm, Monday to Friday, on 0808 115 0545 and we will do our upmost to resolve your complaint

-If after contacting the park you are unhappy with the outcome you can contact us by email at customerrelations@parkleisure.co.uk or by post at:
+If after contacting the park you are unhappy with the outcome you can contact us by email at [customerrelations@parkleisure.co.uk](mailto:customerrelations@parkleisure.co.uk) or by post at:

-Customer Relations Department Park Leisure Unit 1 Tudor Court Nether Poppleton YORK YO26 6RS.
+Customer Relations Department, Park Leisure, Unit 1 Tudor Court, Nether Poppleton, YORK YO26 6RS.

 Please give us as much information about the complaint as possible (including details of your communication with the park,) and let us know the best way for us to contact you.